Skip to main content.

 Is Georgia Power prepared for this storm?

 Georgia Power is prepared to respond to outages safely and as quickly as possible for its 2.7 million customers.
 Just as Georgia Power is prepared for severe weather, the company wants customers to be prepared too.
 High winds and heavy precipitation from storms can cause destruction in the community, including damage to the energy grid causing power outages.
-Together with state and community partners, Geiorgia Power is ready to respond and help the community get back to normal.
+Together with state and community partners, Georgia Power is ready to respond and help the community get back to normal.

 What is the company encouraging customers to do?